 From normal web pages you can provide a launch button that starts up the ASPS

-Web Reader and loads the designated start page.
+Web Browser and loads the designated start page.
 ASPS can be opened from any

-popular web browser as the launch plugins are included in the Web Reader
+popular web browser as the launch plugins are included in the Web Browser

 installation.
-If the ASPS Web Reader is installed it can be launched from your
+If the ASPS Web Browser is installed it can be launched from your

 web page.
 Otherwise the visitor will be provided the download link with further